 When deciding to pursue a degree in the United States, it’s important to understand the costs.
 For some, the cost of tuition can seem discouraging, but with the help of financial aid and scholarships, the cost of studying in the U.S. can be manageable.
 Although only U.S. citizens or eligible noncitizens can apply for federal need-based financial aid, you may qualify for various merit-based scholarships or scholarships designed specifically for international students.

 In addition to scholarships and aid, you may have the opportunity for on-campus employment.
-At Northeastern University, eligible F-1 and J-1 students are permitted to work on-campus in a number of places.
+At Northeastern University, eligible F-1 and J-1 students are permitted to work on campus in a number of locations.
 To learn more about a university’s tuition and fees, and available financing options, be sure to connect with the school’s financial services office.

 If you’re feeling overwhelmed by applying to university in the U.S., remember that plenty of resources are available to help you.
 With over one million international students attending American universities each year, you are not alone.